 - (i) Footprint and distribution related issues.
-The distribution needs include Africa, Russia, Eastern Europe, Japan, Far East including Australia and New Zealand.

-- (ii) Television Communities Overseas
+The distribution needs include Africa, Russia, Eastern Europe, Japan, Far East including Australia and New Zealand. - (ii) Television Communities Overseas

-- 4

 Foreign Cable and DTH operators spread out in over 140 countries of Interest in Asia Pacific, Gulf, Africa, MENA and Eastern Europe have Antennas looking at only specific satellites, which are called the TV Hot satellites.
 They are not willing to put up additional dishes on any new satellites just for one or two channels.

-While these channels need to remain on these very satellites due to footprint as well as distribution related issues, these satellites have no capacity to move channels to any higher frequencies.
+While these channels need to remain on these very satellites due to footprint as well as distribution related issues, those satellites have no capacity to move well as distribution related issues, these satellites have no capacity to move channels to any higher frequencies.